 Jerry and Gretchen still keep Otto’s running smoothly along with their three daughters, Heidi, Christie, and Bereka.
 Heidi’s husband, Justin, and Christie’s husband, Kevin, also help to run Otto’s along with the 5th generation children, Tanner, Krystin, Mackenzie, Waylon, and Elanora.
 These three generations all take an active role in Otto’s daily activities and strive to make each customer feel like a part of Otto’s story.

-The art of sausage making has been passed down through the family for four generations and will soon be passed to the fifth once they are old enough.
-Over forty different kinds of sausage are made on site including Otto’s own recipes that he brought over from Germany such as the Wieners and Bockwurst.
-When Otto built the building at 4138 SE Woodstock, he put in a smokehouse that spanned the entire two stories of the building.
-Behind the closed doors of the smokehouse are well seasoned walls that give the smoked sausages and meats that one of a kind distinction that can only be Otto’s.
+The art of sausage making has been passed down through the family for four generations and will soon be passed to the fifth.
+Over forty kinds of sausages are made on site, including Otto’s own recipes brought all the way from Germany.
+The smokehouse, built by Otto himself, has well-seasoned walls that give the smoked sausages and meats that one of a kind distinction that can only be Otto’s.

 Today, Otto’s has received national recognition from publications like Roadfood, the Oregonian, and Gourmet Magazine.
 Otto’s has even been featured on Diners, Drive-Ins, and Dives on the the Food Network.

 Otto’s Sausage Kitchen is truly one of a kind.
 Let us show you what we are all about: fun, grilling, family, and friends.